witygass/ReActivityClient/README.md

 ./ngrok http -subdomain=ourowndomain8463 3000
 ```

- Then add your serverURL to localvars.js in /lib
+ Then add your baseUrl to localvars.js in /lib